 May 26th, 2021, 7:00 pm - 8:15 pm

 The Association of Jewish Libraries (AJL): The Leading Authority on Judaic Librarianship is a vibrant volunteer-run, international, non-profit organization.
 Our membership includes libraries in synagogues, Jewish Community Centers, day schools, yeshivot, universities, Holocaust and other museums, archives, national libraries, and public libraries.
 Not all of our members are librarians.
 We welcome authors, publishers and any individuals interested in Jewish books and Jewish libraries.
 AJL gives out awards each year for the best Jewish books in Fiction, Academic Works, and Children’s Literature.
-This class will introduce you to AJL and its many initiatives.
+This class introduces you to AJL and its many initiatives.

 Kathy Bloomfield is the President of the Association of Jewish Libraries (AJL).
 Currently “retired,” she uses her time for a variety of activities like book editing, book reviewing and managing her personal library of over 2000 books.

 Michelle Margolis Chesner is the Norman E. Alexander Librarian for Jewish Studies at Columbia University and the Vice President/President-Elect at the Association of Jewish Libraries.
 She also co-directs Footprints: Jewish Books Through Time and Place.

 Sean Patrick Boyle was the Librarian at the Jewish Day School of the Lehigh Valley, in Allentown PA, and received his MLIS from the University of Pittsburgh.
 He is the President of the AJL SSCPL division.
 He is a retired U.S. Naval Officer with over 23 years of service.
 He has a certificate of completion from the Turkish Naval War College, an MA in Teaching and Learning with Technology, and a BS in Political Science from the United States Naval Academy.